cmmr/rbiom/joss/paper.md

 ## Current Tools

 @Wen:2023 provides an excellent review of R packages for microbiome analysis.
-The list below includes those mentioned by Wen et al as and others that are actively maintained.
+The list below includes those mentioned by Wen et al as well as others that are actively maintained.

 **R Packages**